 Bere Island Facilities

-Murphy’s Shop and Post Office is located in Rerrin Village.
-Banking for AIB account holders is available at the post office.
+Murphy’s Shop and Post Office is located in Rerrin Village, offering the full range of post office services.
 The nearest bank is the AIB in Castletownbere, there are two cash points in Castletownbere, at the bank and in Murphy’s Supervalu.

 Health Clinic – a health clinic is located opposite the island church, a nurse is resident on the island.
 Two doctors surgeries are located in Castletownbere.
-There are 3 defibrillators on Bere Island (outside the waiting room on the west end pier, outside the community centre, and outside the post office in the village, at Wild Atlantic Glamping and Lawrence Cove Marina).
+There are 5 defibrillators on Bere Island (outside the waiting room on the west end pier, outside the community centre, and outside the post office in the village, at Wild Atlantic Glamping and Lawrence Cove Marina).

 The Bere Island Heritage Centre can provide a hot desking facility with high speed broadband, and meeting room facilities.

 Bere Island is served by two drive-on car ferries, Bere Island Ferries which sails between Castletownbere and the western end of the island and Murphy’s Ferry which sails between the Pontoon (4km outside Castletownbere) and the eastern end of the island.

 Bere Island Ferries also operate a heavy cargo service, which can transport in building supplies, removal trucks, home heating oil etc.